CallFire/callfire-ivr-samples/Polls and Surveys/README.md

 Two-AnswerQuestion

-A simple poll that records a yes/no response.
+This simple poll records a yes/no response.